ianfnelson/blog.iannelson.uk/content/posts/2021-12-15-the-books-i-most-enjoyed-reading-in-2021.md

 [This is Going to Hurt: Secret Diaries of a Junior Doctor][21] by Adam Kay

-A highly engaging set of diaries from Kay’s time as a junior doctor in the NHS, this is one of the better “secret diary of&#8230;” books that seem to be en vogue in recent years.
+A highly engaging set of diaries from Kay’s time as a junior doctor in the NHS, this is one of the better “secret diary of…” books that seem to be en vogue in recent years.
 Very funny, frequently heartbreaking, and generally politically maddening, this book offered some eye-opening insights into the true nature of a very difficult career path.

  [1]: https://amzn.to/3jwAUs6
  [2]: https://amzn.to/3prg6CZ